2008 London Assembly election

-An election to the Assembly of London took place on 1 May 2008, along with the 2008 London mayoral election.
+An election to the London Assembly took place on 1 May 2008, along with the 2008 London mayoral election.
 The Conservatives gained 2 seats, Labour gained one seat, the Liberal Democrats lost two seats, and UKIP were wiped out.
 Notably, a candidate for the British National Party (BNP) was elected for the first time.

 The Assembly is elected by the Additional Member System.
 Fourteen directly elected constituencies exist, all of which, until 2024 were ever won by the Conservative Party or the Labour Party.
 An additional eleven members are allocated by a London wide top-up vote with the proviso that parties must win at least five percent of the vote to qualify for the list seats.
 Prior to these elections, these seats were held by five Liberal Democrats, two Labour Party members, two Green Party members and two One Londoners.

 The two One London members were elected as candidates for the UK Independence Party, but then joined or supported the breakaway Veritas party and subsequently left Veritas to form One London.
 Compared to the previous election, two separate factions of RESPECT Unity Coalition stood in 2008: Respect (George Galloway), who supported Ken Livingstone in the mayoral election, and Left List, who supported Lindsey German (RESPECT's mayoral candidate in 2004).